How-To

 Click "Done"

-After all the information is entered click on "Begin Installation"
+After all the information is entered, click on "Begin Installation"

 The os will be installed.

-My example I will access the Cockpit UI by going to
+In my example, I will access the Cockpit UI by going to